 In this work, we simulate a wide variety of misaligned disks targeting the MAD state using the GRMHD code \hammer{}.
 In Sec.~\ref{sec:code}, we describe our numerical choices and the model setup.
-Sec.~\ref{sec:results} is broken into 4 parts, namely moderately and extremely misaligned disk models, the magneto-spin alignment effect, and outflow powers for tilted disks.
-We discuss two observational implications of our results in Sec.~\ref{sec:discussion}, shocks via disk-jet interactions and BH jet precession for sub-Eddington accretion flows.
+Section~\ref{sec:results} is broken into four parts, namely moderately and extremely misaligned disk models, the magneto-spin alignment effect, and outflow powers for tilted disks.
+We discuss observational implications of our results in Sec.~\ref{sec:discussion}, namely, shocks via disk-jet interactions, BH jet precession for sub-Eddington accretion flows and periodicity in jet observations.
 We provide a summary of our findings in Sec.~\ref{sec:summary}.